chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 Write-Warning "Follow the steps at https://chocolatey.org/docs/how-to-set-up-chocolatey-server#setup-normally and  https://chocolatey.org/docs/how-to-set-up-chocolatey-server#additional-configuration for now."
 # more may be added later
 ~~~

+#### Ensure Chocolatey.Server with Configuration Management
+* Puppet has an automated way of managing a Chocolatey.Server setup (it may not be up to date as of this writing).
+See https://forge.puppet.com/chocolatey/chocolatey_server.
+* Ansible has a blog post at http://frostbyte.us/using-ansible-to-install-a-chocolatey-package-repository/ with some things we'd love to see wrapped into a module.
+* Chef has a POC at https://github.com/galenemery/chocolatey_server
+* Docker image at - https://github.com/takhyon/docker-chocolatey.server.
+Disclaimer: This is not a recommendation - we have no affiliation nor have we verified this

 ### Exercise 2B: Set Up A Different Repository
 If you are setting up something different than Chocolatey.Server, you may wish to read over [[How To Set Up an Internal Repository|How-To-Host-Feed]].
 This will give you options and links to repositories like Artifactory Pro, Nexus, and ProGet. **NOTE**: Some repository server options don't require Windows.